Learn Something New Today

 The variety of artifacts and research materials promotes the appreciation, preservation and restoration of canal-related sites in the United States and Canada.
 Our interpreters use these resources to show visitors how canals helped create a regional and national economy.
 Visitors also learn about life on the canal and discover the technological advances that canals introduced.
 Through on and off-site education programs we promote learning and appreciation of the transportation and industrial revolutions in the economic, technological and cultural history of the United States and the Lehigh Valley region.

-Click here to schedule a research appointment.
+Click here to contact us for further information or to schedule a research appointment.